Land registration (Scots law): Letters of obligation

-Prior to the introduction of Advance Notices, the way of covering the gap risk was for there to be a letter of obligation by the granter's solicitors in favour of the grantee.
-This letter created a guarantee, binding the firm with a personal obligation (i.e.: a contractual obligation) to indemnify the applicant if their application is defeated by another personal right, e.g.: in an action for reduction.
+Prior to the introduction of Advance Notices, the gap risk was covered by a 'letter of obligation' by the granter's solicitors in favour of the grantee.
+This letter created a guarantee, binding the firm with a personal obligation (i.e. a contractual obligation) to indemnify the applicant if their application is defeated by another personal right (e.g. in an action for reduction).
 The Scottish Law Commission noted that letters of obligation appeared to be unique to Scots law, with no other legal system in the world requiring their legal professionals to create a personal obligation in favour of the grantee of land.
 However, letters of obligation were technically not a requirement under Scots property law, which allowed the gap risk due to the nature of the race to the registers (see above), but came into usage because the flaws in land registration law required solicitors to make such obligations in an effort to provide security to transacting parties.
-The Scottish Law Commission also noted that letters of obligation were deeply unpopular with the Scottish legal profession and had resulted in increased costs for clients because of the insurance premiums required to cover the law firm were passed on to the client.
+The Scottish Law Commission also noted that letters of obligation were deeply unpopular with the Scottish legal profession and had resulted in increased costs for clients because of the insurance premiums required to cover the law firm being passed on to the client.
 The Law Society of Scotland was also critical of letters of obligation.
-These complaints, along with other problems with land registration were addressed by the Scottish Law Commission in its report, primarily the recommendation of the introduction of Advance Notices.
-The introduction of Advance Notices under the Land Registration (Scotland) Act 2012 led to letters of obligation to cover the gap risk falling into disuse.
+These complaints, along with other problems with land registration, were addressed by the Scottish Law Commission in its report, primarily the recommendation of the introduction of Advance Notices.
+The introduction of Advance Notices under the Land Registration (Scotland) Act 2012 led to letters of obligation falling into disuse.